Navdy-Hackers/Navdy-Hackers.github.io/mobile-apps.md

+Using a modified Android app, you can regain access to Google Maps search and voice search!
+As of now, there is no modified iOS app available. :(

 ## Using a modified Android .apk

 First of all, massive thanks to [/u/navdyh4x0r](https://www.reddit.com/user/navdyh4x0r)'s [fantastic post](https://np.reddit.com/r/navdy/comments/84o0gt/working_search_on_android/) outlining what was needed to replace the Google Maps API keys!